 - Beginning with the 2018-19 school year, independent colleges with TIP or PELL grant recipients began reporting in the STARR Collection.
 Because of this change, independent colleges may be more frequently represented in the data than in prior years, which may result in trend changes.

-- Prior to the 2018-19 school year, NSC data were also used to supplement colleges participating in the STARR Collection.
-Beginning with 2018-19, NSC data are only used to locate data for out-of-state or non-STARR participating schools.
-This may result in trend changes.
+- NSC data are used to locate data for out-of-state or non-STARR participating schools.
+Prior to the 2018-19 school year, NSC data were also used to fully supplement colleges participating in the STARR collection.
+Beginning with 2018-19, NSC data are used to supplement Michigan STARR reporting schools only if student data are present for an institution in an academic year where no STARR data are present at the same institution for that student.

 Use the Location and Report Settings to select a location, graduation year, college type, time to enrollment and report category.
 Data can be filtered by categories such as race/ethnicity, gender, race/ethnicity by gender, economically disadvantaged, English learners, homeless, and students with disabilities.